Okonu/fursa/README.md

             "email": ""
         }

+### User bio update: PUT '/api/seeker/bioUpdate'
+//any of the following inputs are optional, one can update one or all or any of the inputs below using this endpoint.

+        {
+            "first_name": " ",
+            "last_name": " ",
+            "phone": " ",
+            "password": " ",
+            "email": ""
+        }

 ### User profile setup and editing: POST '/api/seeker/profile'
+### optionally update details using: PUT '/api/seeker/profileUpdate'
 // you must pass authorization bearer token generated when login or registration of the user is succesful in the headers

         {